WallStreetMojo

 #3 – What are the 5Cs of Credit Analysis

-• Capacity – Most important of the 5 factors, Capacity relates to the ability of the borrower to service the loan from the profits generated by his investments.
+2. Capacity – Most important of the five factors, Capacity relates to the ability of the borrower to service the loan from the profits generated by his investments.

 #4 – What do you mean by interest coverage ratio?

 This is one of the most important credit analyst interview questions.
 When a company takes debt, they need to pay interest.
-The interest coverage ratio shows the company how able they are in paying off their interest expenses.
+The interest coverage ratio shows the company how able they are in paying off its interest expenses.
 All we need to do is to divide EBIT (Earnings before interests & taxes) by interest expense.
-The higher the ratio better would be the company’s ability to pay off the interest expenses and vice-versa.
+The higher the ratio, the better the company's ability to pay off the interest expenses and vice-versa.

 #5 – How to value a company?

 There are many ways in which financial analysts can value a company.
-The most common methods of valuation are the discounted cash flow (DCF) method and the relative valuation method.
+The most common valuation methods are discounted cash flow (DCF) and relative valuation methods.
 In the first method, we need to find out the free cash flow, and then based on that, we find out the present value of a business.
-In the second method, we look at other comparable companies and use their metrics and figures to come to a conclusion.
+In the second method, we look at other comparable companies and use their metrics and figures to conclude.

 #6 – Is there a specific debt-capital ratio that Banks Target?